LewisW/ansible-symfony-playbook/ansible/README.md

 ```

 ## Pulling updates & changes
+From time-to-time, you may wish to merge the upstream changes with your local changes.
+This process will involve carefully inspecting each upstream change before deciding whether is it appropriate to merge in to your local customisations.

 ```bash
 git fetch ansible
 git merge --squash ansible/master
 ```

+# Contributing
 ## Pushing back changes
 ### Cherry picking an ansible only commit
 If the change you want to pash back upstream is in a commit that is separate to any changes that you don't want to push (i.e. doesn't contain any project related commmits), simple switch to the ansible branch and cherry pick the changes from your git log: